 Certificates of Insurance/Self Insurance

 Agreements and contracts which the University enters into generally require insurance limits and evidence of the insurance via certificates of insurance.
-Certificates of insurance or self-insurance are issued by both the contractors'/vendors' insurance carrier and the University to meet the contract requirements and evidence financial responsibility should a loss or claim arise out of the agreement or contract.
+The University requires its contractors, vendors and consultants to issue certificates of insurance to the University providing evidence that the type of insurance and limits required by the contract are fulfilled Certificates of insurance or self-insurance are issued by both the contractors'/vendors' insurance carrier and the University to meet the contract requirements and evidence financial responsibility should a loss or claim arise out of the agreement or contract.

 Insurance limits are required for outside contractors, external users, vendors and consultants based on the scope of work and associated risks to the University.
 The applicable insurance limits indicated in the appropriate document below should be inserted in the insurance section of the contract.
 The documents below provide minimum insurance requirements and based on the type of contract/agreement, activity or risk to the University, increased limits may be needed.
 You can contact your local risk management office for input as to appropriate coverage.